nathandevx/Senior-Project/README.md

 - We tested functionality such as shopping cart creation, checkout functionality, ensuring emails are sent, and ensuring that pages display the correct information.

 ## Deployment
+- The website is live at [pythonwebapp.com](https://pythonwebapp.com).
 - We used Heroku to host the web application and Heroku PostgresSQL to host the database.

 ## The Order Process (With Images)
 - This section outlines the user's journey from the homepage to completing an order payment.